hackolade/plugins/README.md

 **shouldValidate** *(string)* - optional; defines whether field should be validated or any value is allowed.
 Validation rules are defined in validationRegularExpressions.json;

 **propertyDefault** *(string|number|boolean)* - optional; contains default value of property.
 Type of value dependent on *propertyType*.

+**dependency** *(object)* - optional; contains an object with a key and arguments determining whether or not to display this property.
+Example of a simple dependency, testing the value of a previous property:

+					"dependency": {
+						"key": "type",
+						"value": "string"
+					}

+Example of a dependency, testing for the properties of the string characteristics of another property:

+				    "dependency": {
+				        "key": "name",
+				        "minLength": 5,
+				        "maxLength": 10
+				    }

+Example of a dependency, testing for the properties of the regex pattern value of another property:

+				    "dependency": {
+				        "key": "name",
+				        "pattern": "^(H|h)ackolade (2.5.8|3.0.2)$"
+				    }

+Example of a dependency, testing for the properties of the numeric value of another property:

+				 "dependency": {
+				        "key": "amount",
+				        "minimum": 10,
+				        "exclusiveMinimum": true,
+				        "maximum": 100
+				    }

+Example of a dependency combining *and* and *or* operators:

+				"dependency": {
+					"type": "and",
+					"values": [
+						{
+							"type": "or",
+							"values": [
+								{
+									"level": "parent",
+									"key": "name",
+									"value": "query"
+								},
+								{
+									"level": "parent",
+									"key": "name",
+									"value": "formData"
+								}
+							]
+						},
+						{
+							"level": "parent",
+							"key": "structureType",
+							"value": true
+						}
+					]
+				}

 For your properties, you may choose among a number of input controls: